ranranrunforit/ranranrunforit.github.io/_projects/project-16.md

 AFTER REWRITE:

-`Act as a travel guide for tourists.
-Describe great places to visit in New York Manhattan with a 3 year old.`
+<span style="background-color: #FFFF33;">`Act as a travel guide for tourists.
+Describe great places to visit in New York Manhattan with a 3 year old.`</span>

 Try using verbs that describe the action.
 Here’s a set of examples: